-- Fund expenditures are expected to be \$1,795,522 an increase of 109 percent compared to projected expenditures for Fiscal Year 2022.
-The variance is due to the transfer of several contract charges from other divisions to reduce General Fund spending, as well as the addition of a new contract for red light cameras which is expected to result in increased revenues for the Speed Camera Fund. - Fund FTEs remain the same. - Personnel costs represent 21.8 percent of fund expenditures. - Services and charges represent 47 percent of fund expenditures.
+Fund expenditures are expected to be \$1,495,522 - an increase of 74 percent - as compared to projected expenditures for the Fiscal Year 2022.
+The variance is due to the transfer of several contract charges from other divisions to reduce General Fund spending, as well as the addition of a new contract for the addition of red-light cameras which is expected to result in increased revenues for the Fund.

+- Fund FTEs remain the same. - Personnel costs represent 26.21 percent of fund expenditures. - Services and charges represent approximately 56 percent of fund expenditures.
 This category includes the cost of the City's contract with Conduent Solutions, Inc. for the maintenance of the speed cameras and for ticket processing (\$447,000).
-It also includes the cost of the new contract with Conduent for the maintenance and processing of red light camera tickets (\$155,575), and for contracts for the processing of parking citations and meter collections (\$65,044).
+It also includes the cost of the new contract with Conduent for the maintenance and

-Capital Outlay expenditures are budgeted at \$336,000 and represent 19 percent of fund expenditures.
-These funds will be used for the design and construction of new sidewalks and traffic calming measures.
-Funding is provided for the maintenance of electric assist and pedal powered bikes for the Bike Patrol Unit, including any needed replacement of associated equipment or uniforms (\$6,000), and for needed station improvements (\$30,000).
+- processing of red-light camera tickets (\$155,575), and for contracts for the processing of parking citations and meter collections (\$65,044). - Capital Outlay expenditures are budgeted at \$36,000 and represent approximately 2.4 percent of fund expenditures.
+Funding is provided for the maintenance of electric assist and pedal-powered bikes for the Bike Patrol Unit, including any needed replacement of associated equipment or uniforms (\$6,000), and for needed station improvements (\$30,000).